 - Complete the graduate application.
 Please be sure to complete each section. - Forward an application fee of U.S. \$50.00 payable to Hawai'i Pacific University.
-Payment must be made by check, credit card, money order, or bank draft in U.S. dollars. - Submit official transcripts showing successful completion of all undergraduate degrees and other completed postsecondary work. - 4.
-Submit two letters of recommendation.
-The letters should be written by employers, former professors, or other persons who can attest to your ability to succeed as a graduate student and as a professional in your intended field (supplemental form).
+Payment must be made by check, credit card, money order, or bank draft in U.S. dollars.

-- Applicants to Hawai'i Pacific University's MBA or 12-month MBA program should have their Graduate Management Admission Test (GMAT) scores sent directly to the Graduate Admissions Office. - Students applying to the Master of Science in Nursing Program will be interviewed by a graduate Nursing faculty member, in person or by telephone, and will be expected to provide evidence of: - a.
+- Submit official transcripts showing successful completion of all undergraduate degrees and other completed postsecondary work. - Submit two letters of recommendation.
+The letters should be written by employers, former professors, or other persons who can attest to your ability to succeed as a graduate student and as a professional in your intended field. - Applicants to Hawai'i Pacific University's MBA or 12-month MBA program should have their Graduate Management Admission Test (GMAT) scores sent directly to the Graduate Admissions Office. - Students applying to the Master of Science in Nursing Program will be interviewed by a graduate Nursing faculty member, in person or by telephone, and will be expected to provide evidence of: - a.
 The successful completion of a baccalaureate nursing degree from a nationally accredited school of nursing.
 Non-U.S. nursing program graduates must have their educational program evaluated by the HPU Nursing Program. - An undergraduate grade point average (G.P.A) of 3.0 or higher.
-Those with less than a 3.0 G.PA. may be considered for conditional admission. - c.
-One year of experience over the preceding 36 months as a registered nurse - Students applying to the Master of Arts in Global Leadership Program will be expected to provide evidence of two years of work experience in an organization of any type, including business, government, and/or non-government organizations. - Applicants to the Teacher Education Program are required to submit passing PRAXIS scores and be interviewed by a graduate faculty member.
+Those with less than a 3.0 G.PA. may be considered for conditional admission. - One year of experience over the preceding 36 months as a registered nurse. - Applicants to the Teacher Education Program are required to submit passing PRAXIS scores and be interviewed by a graduate faculty member. - 8.
+Students applying to the Master of Science in Marine Science will be interviewed by a College of Natural Sciences faculty member and will be expected to provide proof of: - Successful completion of a science baccalaureate program with a cumulative G.P.A. of 3.0 or higher on a scale of 4.0. - Two letters of recommendation from the individuals with a pertinent professional relationship to the students.
+The letters should